DavidTchanturia/MyHomeParser/README.md

 )
 ```

-In the github repository you will find sql file as well, use it to seed the database so that you do not have to wait for it to get all the old information from the website as well.
+In the github repository you will find sql file as well, use it to seed the database so that you do not have to wait for it to get all the old information from the website.
 Database contains posts including 17th Octomber and earlier.

 ```
 mysql -u username -p